Four-Legged Mowers: Goats are Green, Economical Alternative for Clearing Land

-Neville said goats are used out West to keep the understory clear in forests to prevent res.
-“They get rid of the fuel for the re,” he said.
+Neville said goats are used out West to keep the understory clear in forests to prevent fires.
+“They get rid of the fuel for the fire,” he said.

 “Goats also work for pennies on the hour,” Neville added.
 “They’re basically on the clock 24 hours a day without a cell phone or a Pabst Blue Ribbon in hand.

 “We use wethers, which are castrated males, so they’re not interested in girlfriends or making babies.
 They’re just there to eat and sleep.”

 If you have some hard-to-clean property and would like to try goats, contact Neville atDavid@capstoneproducemarket.com or (502) 330-3027.